Explore the Welsh/English Borders

 Half an hour down the road is the lively cathedral city of Hereford, and a visit to the 13th Century Mappa Mundi – the largest medieval map of the world in existence- is a must.
 Or drop into The Cider Museum to explore cellars of this former cider making factory.

 Hay’s winding streets also house a range of independent shops including antique markets, quirky artisan stalls, modern galleries, and excellent homeware and clothing stores.
 There really is something for everyone!

 For the foodies, Hay does not disappoint, and is filled with great coffee shops, a fabulous ice cream parlour, range of gastropubs, and the mouth-watering Chapters fine dining restaurant.
-Or pick up some supplies to take back to your Luxe Pod from the excellent deli, organic butchers, or local greengrocer.
+Or pick up some supplies to take back to your luxe accommodation from the excellent deli, organic butchers, or local greengrocer.
 The Thursday Farmer’s Market is also not to be missed!